microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

 1. Open the `docker-compose.yaml` file.

-1. Modify the `docker-compose.yaml` file to include this new `ApplicationInsights:InstrumentationKey` environment variable, similar to below.
+1. Modify the `docker-compose.yaml` file to include this new `ApplicationInsights__InstrumentationKey` environment variable, similar to below.

     ```yaml
     version: "3"